CGCL-codes/SiMFy/README.md

 # SiMFy
-Code and data of the paper
+Source code of the paper
 [SiMFy: A Simple Yet Effective Approach for Temporal Knowledge Graph Reasoning]